fockspaces/fastnote/README.md

 - Asynchronous Processing: Perform independent summarization tasks with lambda functions
 - Scalable Design: Handle high-load scenarios by initiating additional containers as needed.
 - Infrastructure Management: Employed Terraform for resources management.

-## Under The Hood
-<a href="https://github.com/fockspaces/fastnote/blob/main/Documentation/TechSkills.md" target="_blank">📓 See Details</a>

-In this section, we'll take a closer look at the technical aspects of the project and how various technologies and skills were employed to achieve specific goals.

 ## Architecture